netdata/netdata/docs/why-netdata/README.md

 1.  **[Per second data collection for all metrics.](1s-granularity.md)**

-    _It is impossible to monitor a 2 second Service Level Agreement (SLA), with 10 second metrics._
+    _It is impossible to monitor a 2 second service-level agreement (SLA), with 10-second metrics._

 2.  **[Collect and visualize all the metrics from all possible sources.](unlimited-metrics.md)**